 Check in on your clients

-While everyone was focusing on their own business, it became easy to lose track of others.
-Now’s the time to start rebuilding those personal connections.
+With everyone focusing on their own business, it can be easy to lose track of others.
+Don’t forget to maintain those personal connections.
 It may be the easiest suggestion on the list, but it goes a long way.

 Simply reach out and say “hi.”

-Ask clients about their experiences over the last year.
+Ask clients about their experiences over the quarter, six months or year.
 You’ll find common ground and gain some insight into what they need now.
 Show them you understand their unique situation and offer your services if necessary.
 By approaching them personally, rather than through a marketing push, you’ll show you haven’t forgotten about them.
 They’ll appreciate the gesture, and you will likely gain valuable insights that will help you to make sure you are reaching your audience.

 Offer free advice